JDRV17/JD_InteractionSystems/README.md

 # JD_InteractionSystems
-By Juan Diego Rojas Valdés\n
+By Juan Diego Rojas Valdés.
-This is my repository for the Interaction Systems' class projects
+This is my repository for the Interaction Systems' class projects.